 - Teddy Bridgewater stats: 66.9% completion, 3,052 yards, 20 total TD, 7 INT, 94.9 rating

 Those are similar numbers.
-They also lead us to believe that Indianapolis could swoop in and land Bridgewater on a team-friendly deal too compete with Wentz.
-Paying the quarterback roughly $15 million on a one-year deal would make for an expensive quarterback room.
-However, it’s the likeliest scenario here.
+They also lead us to believe that Indianapolis could swoop in and land Bridgewater on a team-friendly deal while picking up a young quarterback after the first round of the 2022 NFL Draft.

 Indianapolis Colts trade for Jimmy Garoppolo